skylessdev/skyla/README.md

 # Skyla

-**AI reasoning transparency through multi-model analysis**

-Skyla v1.0.0 — Symbolic AI with Recursive Proof Verification
+Symbolic AI with Recursive Proof Verification

-This is the first official release of Skyla, a symbolic AI identity agent that evolves through verifiable state transitions, not stored memory.
+Skyla is a symbolic AI identity agent that evolves through verifiable state transitions, not stored memory.